openshift/origin/docs/autoscaling.md

 ### Goals

-* Provide a concrete proposal for implementing auto-scaling components within Kubernetes
+* Provide a concrete proposal for implementing auto-scaling pods within Kubernetes
     * Implementation proposal should be in line with current discussions in existing issues:
     * Resize verb - [1629](https://github.com/GoogleCloudPlatform/kubernetes/issues/1629)
     * Config conflicts - [Config](https://github.com/GoogleCloudPlatform/kubernetes/blob/c7cb991987193d4ca33544137a5cb7d0292cf7df/docs/config.md#automated-re-configuration-processes)
     * Rolling updates - [1353](https://github.com/GoogleCloudPlatform/kubernetes/issues/1353)
     * Multiple scalable types - [1624](https://github.com/GoogleCloudPlatform/kubernetes/issues/1624)
-* Document the currently known use cases

 ## Constraints and Assumptions

-* The auto-scale component will not be part of a replication controller
-* Data gathering semantics will not be part of an auto-scaler but an auto-scaler may use data to perform threshold checking
+* `ReplicationControllers` will not know about the auto-scaler, they are the target of the auto-scaler.
+The `ReplicationController` responsibilities are constrained to only ensuring that the desired number of pods are operational per the [Replication Controller Design](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/replication-controller.md#responsibilities-of-the-replication-controller)
+* Auto-scalers will be loosely coupled with data gathering components in order to allow a wide variety of input sources
 * Auto-scalable resources will support a resize verb ([1629](https://github.com/GoogleCloudPlatform/kubernetes/issues/1629)) such that the auto-scaler does not directly manipulate the underlying resource.
-* Thresholds will be set by the application administrator
+* Initially, most thresholds will be set by application administrators.
+It should be possible for an autoscaler to be written later that sets thresholds automatically based on past behavior (CPU used vs incoming requests).
 * The auto-scaler must be aware of user defined actions so it does not override them unintentionally (for instance someone explicitly setting the replica count to 0 should mean that the auto-scaler does not try to scale the application up)
+* It should be possible to write and deploy a custom auto-scaler without modifying existing auto-scalers

 ## Use Cases

 ### Scaling based on traffic

-The current, most obvious use case, is scaling an application based on traffic.
-Within the Kubernetes ecosystem there are routing layers that serve to direct requests to underlying `endpoints`.
-These routing layers are good examples of candidates to provide data to the auto-scaler.
+The current, most obvious use case, is scaling an application based on network traffic like requests per second.
+Most applications will expose one or more network endpoints for clients to connect to.
+Many of those endpoints will be load balanced or situated behind a proxy - the data from those proxies and load balancers can be used to estimate client to server traffic for applications.
+This is the primary, but not sole, source of data for making decisions.

 Within Kubernetes a [kube proxy](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/services.md#ips-and-portals) running on each node directs service requests to the underlying implementation.

-External to the Kubernetes core infrastructure (but still within the Kubernetes ecosystem) lies the OpenShift routing layer.
-OpenShift routers are `pods` with externally exposed IP addresses that are used to map service requests from the external world to internal `endpoints` via user defined host aliases known as `routes`.
+While the proxy provides internal inter-pod connections, there will be L3 and L7 proxies and load balancers that manage traffic to backends.
+OpenShift, for instance, adds a "route" resource for defining external to internal traffic flow.
+The "routers" are HAProxy or Apache load balancers that aggregate many different services and pods and can serve as a data source for the number of backends.

 ### Scaling based on predictive analysis